 Check the delivery of the EasyIn system for completeness agrams and your parts list.
-Check that all delivered parts are in a due and proper condition.
+Check that all delivered parts and correctness of all parts using the following parts diare in a due and proper condition.

 If a SOLARWATT EasyIn roofing frame has been purchased, also check the delivery of the roofing frame for completeness and correctness of all parts using the insert sheets in the boxes.
 Also check that the version of the roof pitch that you require has also been delivered and whether all delivered parts are in a due and proper condition.